pheryjs/phery/README.md

 This library is a much better alternative to XAJAX for those who work with jQuery and AJAX, while half of the lines.
 It unleashes everything you expect from an AJAX library, with nested responses, merging and unmerging responses, acessing directly the calling element.

-It's a straightforward and powerful AJAX library with direct integration and mapping of all jQuery functions in PHP, the mapping is extended to custom functions set by $.fn, can create elements just like `$('<div/>')` does, as **phery** creates a seamless integration with jQuery functions, through AJAX to PHP functions, based off original idea from the Rails library <https://github.com/rails/jquery-ujs> for the JS part on the `delegation` and `data-remote`
+It's a straightforward and powerful AJAX library with direct integration and mapping of all jQuery functions in PHP, the mapping is extended to custom functions set by $.fn, can create elements just like `$('<div/>')` does, as **phery** creates a seamless integration with jQuery functions, through AJAX to PHP functions, as you can call a PHP function using AJAX

 All jQuery functions listed in here are available to call directly from the PheryResponse class: <http://api.jquery.com/browser/> including any new versions of jQuery that comes out, its compatible with jQuery forever.
 No need to update phery, as it will continue to work with future versions of jQuery automatically.